deparkes/OOMMFTools/OOMMFTools/README.md

 with the FFmpeg license to the letter, the source code is available at http://web.mit.edu/daigohji/projects/OOMMFTools/ffmpeg-0.6.tar.gz

+# Installing Python Modules
+## Anaconda Python Distribution
+Probably the easiest way to install the modules needed for OOMMFTools is to use the [Anaconda Distribution](https://www.continuum.io/downloads).

+    >>> Conda install numpy scipy wxpython
+    >>> python Oommftools.py

+## Install with Pip Only
+If you would pred
+    >>> pip install numpy
+    >>> pip install scipy
+    >>> pip install wxpython

+On windows you may struggle to install numpy and scipy using the usual pip channels.
+If this is the case, then you may need to install these packages by first downloading pre-compiled whl files.

 # OOMMFDecode
 OOMMFDecode batch-processes vector files (omf, ovf, oef, ohf) into numpy arrays.